exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ## Kafka Consumer Properties

 The following properties are related to UDFs when importing data from Kafka clusters.
-Most of these properties are exactly same as [Kafka consumer configurations][kafka-consumer-configs].
+Most of these properties are exactly the same as [Kafka consumer configurations][kafka-consumer-configs].

 ### Required Properties

-* ``BOOTSTRAP_SERVERS`` - It is a comma separated host-port pairs of Kafka brokers.
+* ``BOOTSTRAP_SERVERS`` - It is a comma-separated host-port pairs of Kafka brokers.
 These addresses will be used to establish the initial connection to the Kafka cluster.